LackingInGrav1tas/chc/README.md

 # chc
 A simple interpreter.
 Spaghetti code.
 CHC is a simple interpreted language which supports functions.
-It utilizes lazy evaluation and is written completely in C++
+It utilizes lazy evaluation and is written completely in C++.

 SYNTAX